What is voluntary early retirement?

 You incur this reduction when your pension is paid earlier than normal and, therefore, potentially will be in payment for longer.

-This applies to both secondary care doctors and GPs.
+The reduction applies to both secondary care doctors and GPs.

 The pension paid to your dependents will be based on your pension before actuarial reduction.